FrankPujo/Nexus/README.md

-# ColorVisual
+# Nexus
-Simple Chrome Extension to visualize colours in a popup
+Simple Chrome Extension to create hypertext links in the code files (visualized in GitHub) where packages, modules imported in the opened file.